What should you ask your doctor about Hodgkin disease?

 - How much experience do you have treating Hodgkin disease?

-- What are the treatment choices?
+- What are our treatment choices?
 Which do you recommend?
 Why?

-- Does one type of treatment reduce the risk of recurrence more than another?
+- Does one type of treatment reduce the risk of the cancer coming back more than another?

 - What short-term side effects can be expected from treatment?
 What can be done about these side effects?

 - What are the possible long-term side effects?